-Once the complaint has been discussed and actions have been decided the Operations Manager will try to resolve the complaint with the complainant. - 3.23 Where possible, the Operations Manager will arrange a meeting with the complainant and provide feedback face to face to discuss the issue and agree a way forward.
-They should agree and confirm with the complainant if the complaint has been resolved or if further action is required.
-Where further mediation or investigation is required, the Operations Manager should aim to resolve the complaint within 10 working days of receipt of the stage two complaint. - 3.24 Even where a matter is resolved verbally in the meeting, it must be confirmed in writing to the complainant as good practice and evidence that an appropriate response was given. - 3.25 The Operations Manager will give a written response on Centrepoint letter headed paper.
-The letter should inform the complainant of how to make a further appeal if they are not satisfied with the response given to the complaint at stage two.
-(Include a copy of Centrepoint generic Appeal Form).
-The Operations Manager should give, where possible written feedback to the complainant face to face, but where this is not possible, it can be sent to the complainant. - 3.26 If requested, and where a learning difficulty has been identified, staff should offer to assist the complainant complete an appeal.
+- 14.32 The Operations Manager should give, where possible written feedback to the complainant, but where this is not possible, a letter or email can be sent to the complainant. - 14.33 If requested, and where a learning difficulty has been identified, staff should offer to assist the complainant complete an appeal.
 As an approximate guideline, complainants have 14 calendar days to appeal but in exceptional circumstances appeals will be considered up to 28 calendar days later.
-Managers will need to make a judgement on this. - 3.27 If a Complaints appeal is not submitted within 28 calendar days, the complaint will be deemed as 'resolved at stage two'. - 3.28 Operations Managers MUST update In-Form with the outcome of stage two complaints; as either resolved or escalate stage two to the Head of Support & Housing/Director of Support & Housing. - 3.29 Any complaint received about a Centrepoint service from an external person, should follow the same procedures as above.
+Managers will need to make a judgement on this. - 14.34 If a Complaints appeal is not submitted within 28 calendar days, the complaint will be deemed as 'resolved at stage two'. - 14.35 Operations Managers MUST update In-Form with the outcome of stage two complaints; as either resolved or escalate stage two to the Head of Housing and Support (North)/ Head of Housing and Support (South) / Director of Services. - 14.36 Any complaint received about a Centrepoint service from an external person, should follow the same procedures as above.

-4. Further Complaint (options):
+15. Further Complaint (options):

-- 4.1 At the completion of each stage of the complaints process Centrepoint should write to the complainant advising them of the following:

-- the complaint stage

-- the outcome of the complaint

-- the reasons for any decisions made

-- the details of any remedy offered to put things right

-- details of any outstanding actions

-- details of how to escalate the matter if dissatisfied.

-- 4.2 If the complainant is still dissatisfied with the final decision made by the Operations Manager, Head of Support & Housing, Director of Support & Housing and the Complaints Officer and feels they have exhausted all internal routes, there are a number of options for them; - Contact the owning Registered Provider to make a complaint - Contact the Independent Housing Ombudsman
+- 15.1 At the completion of each stage of the complaints process Centrepoint should write to the complainant advising them of the following: - The complaint stage; - The outcome of the complaint; - The reasons for any decisions made; - The details of any remedy offered to put things right; - Details of any outstanding actions; - Details of how to escalate the matter if dissatisfied. - 15.2 If the complainant is still dissatisfied with the final decision made by the Operations Manager, Head of Housing and Support (North), Head of Housing and Support (South), Director of Services and the Complaints Officer and feels they have exhausted all internal routes, there are a number of options for them; - Contact the owning Registered Provider to make a complaint, - Contact the Independent Housing Ombudsman.

-Contact details: info@housing-ombudsman.org.uk
+Contact details: info@housing-ombudsman.org.uk.